College Loan Repayment Program (LRP)

 - a financial or credit institution (including an insurance company) that is subject to examination and supervision by an agency of the United States or any State;

-- from a pension fund or a non-profit private entity (subject to case-by-case review/approval by this office)
+- from a pension fund or a non-profit private entity (subject to case-by-case review)

 - Supplemental Loans for Students (SLS)